ideaportriga/nexus-bridge/examples/REACT Examples/Demo Example/readme.md

 # Quick Start Guide: Nexus19 + React example

-This guide will help to setup Nexus19 with the demo of a Form Applet that is built using Nexus19 and React
+This guide will help to setup Nexus19 with the demo of a Form Applet that is built using Nexus19 and React framework
 <br>The applet supports:
 - navigation through records
 - displaying, editing and saving data